 What Are The Penalties For Drunk Driving?

 A charge of driving while intoxicated (DWI) is oftentimes a person’s first and only run-in with the law.
-The experience of being placed in handcuffs, brought down to the police station and spending the night in jail can be extremely frightening, not to mention the anxiety of possibly serving criminal consequences looming over one’s head.
+The experience of being placed in handcuffs, being brought down to the police station and spending the night in jail – along with having the anxiety of possibly serving criminal consequences looming over your head – can be extremely frightening.

-If you have been arrested for a first-time DWI, it is urgent you retain the services of a powerful legal team to protect your future and reputation.
+If you have been arrested on a first-time DWI charge, then it is urgent that you retain the services of a powerful legal team to protect your future and reputation.
 At Kyle Law Firm, our DWI attorneys have defended numerous clients against a variety of drunk driving charges and can provide the powerful defense you need during this difficult time.

-A conviction of the first-offense DWI can bring the following consequences:
+A first-offense DWI conviction can bring the following consequences:

 - Up to 180 days in jail

 - Up to $2,000 in fines

-- Driver’s license suspension up to 365 days
+- Driver’s license suspension of up to 365 days

 - Increased car insurance rates

-These penalties can increase in the event that an intoxicated driver should cause an accident that results in injury or death to another person.
-Other aggravating factors include refusing a chemical test or being arrested for DUI with a minor under age 15 in the vehicle.
+These penalties can increase in the event that an intoxicated driver causes an accident that results in injury or death to another person.
+Other aggravating factors include refusing a chemical test or being arrested for driving under the influence (DUI) with a minor under the age of 15 in the vehicle.
 Regardless of the circumstances, any first-time DWI is a serious offense and must be handled by an experienced attorney to win one’s chances of securing a favorable outcome for their situation.

 Law enforcement and the criminal justice system make the erroneous assumption that steeper penalties will curb people’s behaviors.
 Instead, it only brings them undue hardship in their day-to-day lives.
-One of the reasons we fight so hard for our clients is so that we can do our part in keeping the penalties as minimal as possible, knowing that the default sentencing is often in total excess of the alleged crime.
+One of the reasons that our lawyers fight so hard for our clients is to keep the penalties as minimal as possible, knowing that the default sentencing is often in excess of the alleged crime.

-If you are convicted for a second DWI offense, the penalties can include:
+If you are convicted of a second DWI offense, the penalties can include:

 - A $4,000 fine

-- 30 days to one year of jail time
+- Thirty days to one year of jail time

 - A two-year license suspension